danielgao20/roadie/README.md

 Our ability to ideate and organize operations efficiently is another source of pride.
 We have cultivated a culture of innovation and creativity within our team, allowing us to continually refine our product and work quickly.

 5. Collaborative Teamwork
 Teamwork is at the core of our success.
 Our diverse and talented team members collaborate seamlessly to tackle complex challenges, share knowledge, and support one another.
-Our teamwork formed an environment where innovative ideas flourish and each team member's unique strengths contribute to our collective success.
+Our teamwork formed an environment where innovative ideas flourish, and each team member's unique strengths contribute to our collective success.

 ## What we learned